 There are many potential applications for the AMO operator.
-In this paper we discuss its application to partial stacking of 3-D data before prestack migration.
-We show that the application of AMO significantly improves, with respect to conventional methods, the result of partial stacking of a 3-D marine data set over a range of offsets and azimuths.
-Partial stacking reduces the cost of 3-D prestack imaging by reducing the amount of data to be migrated (Hanson and Witney, 1995), because the cost of migration is approximately proportional to the amount of data to be migrated.
+In this paper we illustrate the use of AMO to reduce the computational cost of 3-D prestack depth imaging by partial stacking.
+We show that the application of AMO significantly improves, with respect to conventional methods, the result of partial stacking a 3-D marine data set over a range of offsets and azimuths.
+By reducing the amount of data to be migrated, partial stacking reduces the cost of 3-D prestack imaging, because the cost of migration is approximately proportional to the amount of data to be migrated.
 However, for partial stacking to enhance reflections and suppress noise, reflections need to be coherent across the traces to be stacked.
 Normal moveout (NMO) increases the coherency of reflections over offsets by a first-order correction of their traveltime.
 Therefore, NMO is often applied to traces before partial stacking (Hanson and Witney, 1995).
 However, a simple trace-to-trace transformation such as NMO is insufficient when the reflections have conflicting dips or diffractions occur.
-By correctly moving the dipping energy across midpoints, AMO insures the preservation of all dips in the data during partial stacking.
-In preserving dipping energy during the stacking process AMO is analogous to DMO, but the two processes substantially differ in the nature of their respective output.
-DMO transforms prestack data into equivalent zero-offset data that cannot be properly imaged by prestack depth migration.
-In contrast, AMO transforms prestack data into equivalent not-zero-offset data that can be used as input to prestack depth migration.
+By correctly moving the dipping energy across midpoints, insures the preservation of all the dips in the data during partial stacking.

 For reducing the computational cost of prestack migration, an alternative to partial stacking is to migrate only a subset of the available traces.
 To minimize the effects of data aliasing caused by the data subsampling, the input traces can be selected according to a quasi-random selection criterion (Zhou and Schuster, 1995).
 This method can be attractive in high signal-to-noise areas when all the data offsets are stacked during migration.
-However, when the signal-to-noise ratio is low, and/or when a prestack analysis of migration results is desired, either for velocity estimation or for AVO purposes, partial stacking is more robust with respect to noise, either coherent or uncoherent, because it uses all the available traces to improve the signalto-noise ratio.
+However, when the signal-to-noise ratio is low, and/or when a prestack analysis of migration results is desired, either for velocity estimation or for AVO purposes, partial stacking is more robust with respect to noise, either coherent or uncoherent, because it uses all the available traces to improve the signal-to-noise ratio.
 A combination of the two methods, that is, the synthesis by AMO and partial stacking of a quasi-randomly sampled data set, has the potential of reducing the cost of imaging even further, but its testing is beyond the scope of this paper.